-This Annual Report on Form 10-K, and the information incorporated herein by reference, particularly in the sections captioned "Business" under Part I, Item 1, "Risk Factors" under Part I, Item 1A, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" under Part II, Item 7, contains forwardlooking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended.
+This Annual Report on Form 10-K, and the information incorporated herein by reference, particularly in the sections captioned "Business" under Part I, Item 1, "Risk Factors" under Part I, Item 1A, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" under Part II, Item 7, contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 In some cases, you can identify forward-looking statements by the words "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "objective," "ongoing," "plan," "predict," "project," "potential," "should," "will," or "would," or the negative of these terms, or other comparable terminology intended to identify statements about the future.
 These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from the information expressed or implied by these forward-looking statements.
 In addition, these statements are based on our management's beliefs and assumptions and on information currently available to our management as of the date of this Annual Report on Form 10-K. While we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
 Forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified.
-You should read the sections titled "Risk Factor Summary" below and "Risk Factors" set forth in Part I, Item 1A of this Annual Report on Form 10-K for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements, which such factors may be updated or supplemented from time to time by subsequent reports we file with the Securities and Exchange Commission.
+You should read the sections titled "Risk Factor Summary" below and "Risk Factors" set forth in Part I, Item 1A of this Annual Report on Form 10-K for a discussion of important factors that may cause our actual results to differ materially from those e

 Moreover, we operate in an evolving environment.
 New risk factors and uncertainties may emerge from time to time, and it is not possible for management to predict all risk factors and uncertainties.
-As a result of these factors, we cannot assure you that the forward-looking statements in this Annual Report on Form 10-K will prove to be accurate.
-Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances or otherwise.
+All of our forward-looking statements in this report are made only as of the date of this Annual Report on Form 10-K. Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances or otherwise.